 So worrying has the problem become in the US in recent years, that there’s even a bed bug symposium to help the hospitality industry tackle the issue.

-A single reported incidence of bed bugs now days can massively impact a hotel’s business and brand reputation, and that goes for Airbnb as well.
+A single reported incidence of bed bugs – like this – can massively impact a hotel’s business and brand reputation, and that goes for Airbnb as well.

 One online review mentioning bed bugs, according to a study by the University of Kentucky, can lower hotel room value by $US38 for business travellers and $US23 for leisure travellers.